OctopusDeploy/docs/src/pages/docs/deployments/patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md

 ## Triggers {#Keepingdeploymenttargetsuptodate-Triggers}

 Triggers are per-project settings that execute an action in response to an event.
-For this example we will create an automatic deployment trigger so that machines in the **TradingWebServer** role are automatically kept up to date with the latest releases for OctoFX.
+For this example we will create an automatic deployment trigger so that machines associated with the **TradingWebServer** [target tag](/docs/infrastructure/deployment-targets/#target-roles) are automatically kept up to date with the latest releases for OctoFX.
 Triggers can be found by selecting the *Triggers* menu item on the project screen.

 ## Creating an automatic deployment trigger {#Keepingdeploymenttargetsuptodate-Creatinganautomaticdeploymenttrigger}